10 Questions about Trade Show Labor

 The EAC Notification form pertains to any product or service provider that needs or wants to enter the show floor.

-Some shop supervisors have presumed they could utilize their client’s or their labor company’s COI as adequate coverage for themselves.
+Some shop supervisors presume they can use their client’s or their labor company’s COI as adequate coverage for themselves.
 But just like you aren’t covered in an auto accident with someone else’s insurance, you’re not covered by your client or your labor company if you should be injured on the show floor.
 And show management doesn’t want to be liable as well.

 Jim Wurm